notsanidhyak/Atlas-game-version01/README.md

 # Atlas-game-version01
 Simple console printed Atlas game to start with.

 Language: python (version 3.0 and above)

-Download the other 5 files and put them all in a new FOLDER on your device.
+Download the other 5 files (main-game-v01.py, countries.txt, highscore.txt, alive progress.whl & pyfiglet.whl) and put them all in a new FOLDER on your device.
 Then run "main-game-v01.py" on your python idle.
 I have attached all the necessary files (including libraries).

 Libraries used in this game: